General

 How does the RAC choose which policy issues to teach about at L’Taken?

-Every L'Taken seminar addresses 10-12 different issue areas in a variety of interactive formats.
-These issues, ranging from Gun Violence Prevention to Criminal Justice Reform and Racial Justice, from LGBTQ+ Rights to environmental and economic justice, are selected based on both the current legislative agenda and issues of primary concern to the Reform Movement.
+Every L'Taken seminar addresses 10-12 different issue areas, which are selected based on both the current legislative agenda and issues of primary concern to the Reform Movement.
 The students are exposed to multiple perspectives on the issues, the Jewish values, texts, and teachings that guide our thinking, and the positions adopted by the Reform Movement.

 What does it mean that the RAC does non-partisan advocacy work?

 Part of the great religious prophetic tradition is to explore what is broken in our world and, inspired by our faith, work to repair it.
-The First Amendment to the Constitution recognized the importance of the religious voice when it ensured that the government would not be allowed to stifle that voice.
-With that right comes the responsibility to engage in discussions about public policy in a non partisan way.
+We view it as our shared responsibility to engage in discussions about public policy in a nonpartisan way.

 The RAC, like Reform synagogues and other religious organizations across the U.S., is a 501(c)3 tax exempt religious organization.
 This status allows us to engage in advocacy about the issues we care about as Jews and Americans.
-(For example, we advocate on issues ranging from supporting paid family and medical leave to strong North American leadership in the Middle East peace process.)
 At the same time, our tax status forbids us from endorsing or opposing any political candidate or party.
 In shorthand: we engage on issues, not individuals or political parties.

 How are the positions of the Reform Movement decided?